-Autism Therapy for Women in North Carolina
+Therapy for Autistic Women in North Carolina

-Support for Late-Identified Autistic Women
+Support for Late-Diagnosed Autistic Women

 When You’ve Always Felt a Little Different

-Some women move through life with a quiet sense that the world seems easier for other people to navigate.
+Some women move through life with a sense that the world seems easier for other people to navigate.

 Social situations may feel confusing or draining.
 You might find yourself carefully observing how others communicate, trying to understand unspoken rules or expectations.
 Over time, it can feel like you’re constantly monitoring yourself in order to fit in.